Ph0enix171/Ph0enix171/README.md

 - 👋 Hi, I’m @Ph0enix171
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Python for Backend Development, and mobile development(Android)
-- 🌱 I’m currently in University
+- 🌱 I’m a Computer Science graduate
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me rohan.rsc54@gmail.com